Erin Henderson: Regular season

-Henderson became a substitute eighth-grade math teacher.
-He also volunteered as an assistant football coach at his former high school, Aberdeen.
+Playoffs

-Professional coaching career
+Coaching career

 In 2019, Henderson became an assistant linebackers coach for Avila University.
+He has also volunteered as an assistant football coach at his former high school, Aberdeen.

 Personal life

-In March 2012, Henderson married his longtime girlfriend Maleah Flint in an elaborate ceremony in Atlanta, GA.
-Together they share their only child, a son named Lennox.
 Henderson is the younger brother of former linebacker E. J. Henderson.
-They both played college football at Maryland.
+They both played college football for the Maryland Terrapins.

 Henderson was arrested on suspicion of DUI in November 2013 and again January 1, 2014.

 Henderson was charged with a DWI and possession of ten grams of marijuana on February 27, 2014, after being released from the Vikings earlier that month.
 On May 7, 2014, he was sentenced to two years of probation after he pleaded guilty to the latter DWI charge.

-Lawsuit

 On September 29, 2017, it was announced that Henderson filed a lawsuit against the New York Jets for failing to accommodate his disability with his bipolar disorder and wrongful termination, which cost him more than $3 million.

+Henderson became a substitute eighth-grade math teacher after his playing career.